Dolfirobots/OnlyProxy/README.md

 [![Discord](https://img.shields.io/discord/1079052573845241877.svg?logo=discord&logoColor=fff&color=7389D8&labelColor=6A7EC2)](https://discord.gg/dxZTGpPbkd "Discord")

 **OnlyProxy** is a simple Minecraft plugin for **Spigot/Paper (1.20 – 1.21.8)**.
-It protects your server by allowing only players who connect through your proxy.
+It protects your server by allowing only players who connect through __your__ proxy.
-Direct connections to unsecured backend servers (e.g., by hackers) are blocked. 🚫

 ---